Magnolia, Seattle

-Magnolia is the second largest neighborhood of Seattle, Washington by area.
-It occupies a hilly peninsula northwest of downtown.
+Magnolia is the second largest neighborhood of Seattle, Washington by area, located northwest of downtown.
+It occupies a hilly headland overlooking Puget Sound.
 Magnolia has been a part of the city since 1891.
-A good portion of the peninsula is taken up by Discovery Park, formerly the U.S. Army's Fort Lawton.
+Much of the headland is taken up by Discovery Park, formerly the U.S. Army's Fort Lawton.

 Magnolia is isolated from the rest of Seattle, connected by road to the rest of the city by only three bridges over the tracks of the BNSF Railway: W. Emerson Street in the north, W. Dravus Street in the center, and W. Garfield Street (the Magnolia Bridge) in the south — the Salmon Bay Bridge to Ballard is rail-only, no motorized traffic is permitted to cross the Hiram M. Chittenden Locks, and the W. Fort Street bridge over the railroad tracks only affords access to the W. Commodore Way industrial area (traffic to the rest of the city from that area still needs to take the W. Emerson Street bridge).

 Boundaries

 Magnolia is bounded on the north by Salmon Bay and Shilshole Bay of the Lake Washington Ship Canal, across which is Ballard; on the west by Puget Sound and Elliott Bay; on the south by Elliott Bay and Smith Cove; and on the east by the BNSF Railway and the Port of Seattle's Terminal 91, beyond which is Interbay.

 Although magnolia trees do line W. McGraw Street in the neighborhood's commercial district, Magnolia's naming was a misnomer.
 It was named by Captain George Davidson of the U.S. Coast Survey in 1856, who reportedly mistook the plentiful madrona trees for magnolias.
 Groups are actively working to save the remaining madronas on the bluff.

 On Magnolia's south end is Magnolia Park, overlooking Puget Sound, Mount Rainier, and the city skyline.
 It features a picnic area and tennis courts across the street.
 Also in Magnolia are Smith Cove and its marina.
 Discovery Park, in the northwest, encompasses 534 acre and is Seattle's largest park.
 Seven miles of trails provide visitors with views of Puget Sound and the Olympic Mountains.
-Parts of Fort Lawton, such as the officers' homes and other historic buildings, remain in the park.
-Discovery Park has extensive beaches wrapping around West Point, the westernmost point in Seattle, and West Point hosts a lighthouse which guides ships into Seattle's harbour, Elliott Bay.
+Parts of Fort Lawton, such as the officers' homes and other historic buildings, remain in the park, though many are now private residences.
+Discovery Park has extensive beaches wrapping around West Point, the westernmost point in Seattle, and West Point hosts a lighthouse which guides ships into Seattle's harbor, Elliott Bay.

 Adjacent to Discovery Park is West Point, featuring the West Point Lighthouse, which was built in 1881 and is the oldest lighthouse in the area.
 Walking trails descend from the park to two miles (3 km) of beach and the lighthouse.
 West Point also contains one of Seattle's sewage treatment facilities, and several archaeological sites.